Create a Website Account - Manage notification subscriptions, save form progress and more.

-For more information, or to register online, click here.
+For more information, or to register online

+For more information, please contact our office at 574-235-9521.
 You can also register online

 Simply draw a map on the voter registration application indicating where you live (where you usually spend the night) and list a mailing address within your county that can be use to mail your notification that you are registered.